redhat-performance/jetlag/docs/tips-and-vars.md

 * 01-container-mount-ns-and-kubelet-conf-master.yaml
 * 03-sctp-machine-config-master.yaml
 * 04-accelerated-container-startup-master.yaml
-* 05-chrony-dynamic-master.yaml
 * 99-master-workload-partitioning.yml

-In addition, Network Diagnostics will be disabled, and performance-profile will be applied post SNO install (based on input vars defined - See **SNO DU Profile** section under [Post Deployment Tasks](#post-deployment-tasks)).
+In addition to this, Network Diagnostics will be disabled, performance-profile and tunedPerformancePatch will be applied post SNO install (based on input vars defined - See **SNO DU Profile** section under [Post Deployment Tasks](#post-deployment-tasks)).

 Refer to https://github.com/openshift-kni/cnf-features-deploy/tree/master/ztp/source-crs for config details.